myty/rume-chat/README.md

 # DDD Chat

-> [!WORK-IN-PROGRESS]
+> [!IMPORTANT]
 > This project is still under active development.
-It is incomplete and unfinished.
+It is incomplete and
+> unfinished.

 A modern, real-time chat application showcasing the power of Domain-Driven Design (DDD) principles with Deno's latest features.
 Built with performance,